krishansubudhi/krishansubudhi.github.io/_posts/2018-12-01-flaskwebapp.md

 Even though the tutorial involves azure, the instructions will work in any ubuntu based linux machine.

-> For aws, there change port by visiting the security group of your vm.
+> For aws, change port by visiting the security group of your vm.
 If you have selected generic amazon ami, which is most probably a cent-os flavour of linux, replace apt-get commands with yum.

 ## Prerequisites